What happens when I die?

 Supplementary partner's pension

 If your partner has not reached the AOW age as it applies on the retirement date at the time of your predecease, he or she is entitled to a supplementary partner’s pension.
-The supplementary partner’s pension ends from the first day of the month in which your partner reaches the AOW age as it applies on the retirement date.
+The supplementary partner’s pension ends from the first day of the month in which your partner reaches the AOW age as it applies on the retirement date, or at the latest on your pension date according to the regulations.

 If you have been divorced or seperated after your retirement, you can find more information about the partner's pension via the link below.